 Under the Alternative Care Program, participants have the option of self-directing some of the care services they receive.
-Officially this option is referred to as Consumer Directed Community Supports and it means that the care recipient can choose from whom they receive care.
+Officially this option is referred to as Consumer Directed Community Supports.
+It means that the care recipient can choose from whom they receive care.
 Family members, including the adult children, can be hired and paid to care for their aging parents, if they wish to do so.
 Minnesota is also one of the few states in which a spouse can be hired.
-However, spouses are limited to providing "personal assistance services".
+However, spouses are limited to providing “personal assistance services.”
 Family members seeking to be employed must enroll as official care providers with the state, and a fiscal intermediary is used to manage payments.

 Program social workers assess the participants’ homes for potential environmental accessibility adaptations.
 The Alternative Care Program pays for home modifications that increase accessibility or safety.
 Examples include the addition of a wheelchair ramp, the replacement of a shower with a handicap-accessible walk-in tub, and the addition of a stair lift.

 The Alternative Care Program has eligibility requirements related to both the functional ability of the senior and their financial situation.
 Functionally, residents must be 65 or older, and assessed and found to have the need for nursing home care.
 In addition, applicants must be Minnesota residents.

 An individual cannot be financially eligible for Medicaid, also called Medical Assistance in Minnesota.
 In order for an applicant to be considered financially eligible for the AC Program (in 2020), an individual must have income higher than $1,296 / month ($15,552 / year) or assets greater than $3,000.
 Individuals who have income equal to or less than $1,296 / month and assets equal to or less than $3,000 are not eligible for the AC Program.
 (Individuals with income and assets under these limits should be eligible for similar services through Minnesota Medicaid.)
 Furthermore, to be eligible for services via AC, an applicant’s combined income and assets must be less than $39,659.
 (This amount is the projected cost of 135 days of nursing home care, plus $3,000, which is the asset limit for Minnesota Medicaid).